TylerFlar/minecord-link/README.md

 - `minecordlink.reload` - Allows reloading the MineCord-Link configuration (default: op)

+## Common Issues

+### Bot is online but no commands are displayed

+If the bot is online in your Discord server, but you don't see any commands when typing `/`, try the following steps:

+1. Kick the bot from your server.
+2. Grab the "Install Link" used in step 18 of the [Discord Bot Setup](#discord-bot-setup) section.
+3. Open the link in a new tab or window.
+4. Select the server you want to add the bot to and click "Authorize".
+5. Complete any additional verification steps if prompted.

+If you encounter any other issues or need further assistance, please [open an issue](https://github.com/TylerFlar/MineCord-Link/issues) on our GitHub repository.

 ## Development

 This project uses Maven for dependency management and building.
 To set up a development environment: